mdd14-91/Project1/README.md

-This branch includes code for the Student Grade Project.
+This branch includes code for the Student Grade project.